robots.txt and python

 It’s time to request the current robots.txt file and save it locally.
 It will overwrite the existing file if it exists, making sure the current file on file is always current.
 Note the backslash in the request.
 Make sure you don’t have a backslash in your URL variable at the end.

-Now let’s open the previous stored robots.txt file if it exists.
-If you haven’t run this with the site yet then it won’t exist and we’ll create it, using the current file and obviously, for the first run, the two will match.
+Now let’s open the previously stored robots.txt file if it exists.
+If you haven’t run this with the site yet then it won’t exist and we’ll create it, using the current file and, for the first run, the two will match.
 Moving forward this script will be useful next time when time has passed and maybe the file has changed.

 Now we load the current robots.txt file into a variable so we can compare later.